Evensgn/UTJS/README.md

 # UTJS
 > Universal Train Journey System / Unbelievable Tricking Joy System ;-)

-A railway ticket management system, for Data Structure 2017 team project of ACM Honored Class, SJTU.
+A railway ticket management system, group project of Data Structure 2017, ACM Honored Class, SJTU.

 ## 1. 引言
 >**And God said, Let there be light: and there was light.**